chaotianyi/initiumlab.com/source/_posts/20150922-jackathon3-review.md

 * Those in-between.

 Every participant of Jackathon #3 finds a suitable book for themselves.
 For a complete list, you can download [the CSV file](CSV of 60+ data science books: https://docs.google.com/spreadsheets/d/1U28nb1z9PsXNzNe_YtfPYYUdhH7_YfjEz6L0Z_wpxzM/edit?usp=sharing).
+To see how we produces this network visualisation, checkout [this repo](https://github.com/hupili/60-data-science-book-visualisation).

 ## Introduction to Data Science